yosefk/checkedthreads/README.md

 ```

 Note that there aren't any actual threads - like the run under CT_SCHED=shuffle, this run is serial.
-The Valgrind tool maps ct_for loop indexes and ct_invoke function calls to thread IDs, such that those
+Rather, the Valgrind tool maps ct_for loop indexes and ct_invoke function calls to thread IDs, such that those
 IDs can fit into a single byte.
 So "two threads accessing the same location" means that the location
-was accessed while processing two loop indexes/function calls that could run in parallel.
+was accessed from two loop indexes/function calls that could run in parallel.

 This second method is slower, but it **doesn't miss any bugs that could ever occur with the given inputs** -
 and it **pinpoints** the bugs.
 So it's a good idea to run the program under Valgrind on a few inputs